 We co-create sustainable, high-performance organizations where continuous improvement is deeply embedded in the culture.
 We believe truthfulness is the foundation of improvement, and love is the strongest driver of change.

-For the past four years, I have seen the benefits of that vision of love being a strong driver of change in the BERTEIG team.
-Thus, despite being a very diverse group of people, we have a great deal of affection for each other.
-This affection enables us to grow, to continuously develop our capacities, and to offer our best.
+For the past five years, I have seen the benefits of that vision of love being a strong driver of change in the BERTEIG team.
+Despite being a very diverse group of people, we have a great deal of affection for each other.
+This affection enables us to grow, to continuously develop our capacities, to openly disagree with each other, and to offer our best.
 Clients who attend our training courses sometimes gush (yes, gush) about their trainer.
 Affection not only helps our own internal collaboration but our external as well.
 When we commit to a project/ job/ event, we follow through because we care.

 Now – You!